anantk2006/vytal/docs/source/api.rst

    :raises IOError: If there's an error writing to the file (e.g., permission denied, disk full).

-vytal.hci
+hci
 ---------
-Helper functions for Human-Computer Interaction (HCI) testing.

-.. py:module:: vytal.hci
+.. py:module:: hci

         The module for Human-Computer Interaction (HCI) testing.

 .. py:function:: fixation_detection(gaze_points, distance_threshold=30, time_threshold=1.5)
-   :module: vytal.hci
+   :module: hci
    :noindex:
    Detects fixations in a series of gaze points using a dispersion-based algorithm.